 The four primaries with luxurious plastic surgery: Warmaster Horus, Elder Angron of the Ax Gang, handsome Fulgrim, and Mortarion, who appeared in two appearances with no more than two lines, gathered in Istvaan III.

-And the stars of other warbands also appeared: Loken, Tarvitz, Garro, Torgaddon, and the future stars of Chaos Abaddon, Kharn, Lucius, Fabius, and Erebus also performed wonderfully.
+The stars of other warbands also appeared: Loken, Tarvitz, Garro, Torgaddon, and the future stars of Chaos Abaddon, Kharn, Lucius, Fabius, and Erebus also performed wonderfully.
 The 40K stars and big names basically came.
 They are the current Horus Heresy One of the most worth reading.

 Of course, the story is tragic, even tragic, and it happened in about two days.
 First, Istvaan was killed by a car, then virus bombs, orbital bombing, Warband brothers against cars, and Emperor Titan bombing.